libssh2/libssh2/docs/libssh2_knownhost_checkp.md

 IP numerical address of the host or the full name.

 *port* is the port number used by the host (or a negative number to check the generic host).
-If the port number is given, libssh2 will check the key for the specific host + port number combination in addition to the plain hostname only check.
+If the port number is given, libssh2 checks the key for the specific host + port number combination in addition to the plain hostname only check.

 *key* is a pointer to the key for the given host.